jonasberlinma/ci-demo/README.md

 ```
 java org.theberlins.citest.ImageRecognitionClientApplication http://192.168.99.101:32700 test.csv 2
 ```
-The third argument is the number of threads.
+The third argument is the number of concurrent threads making calls.
+Setting the number of threads to 1 will make the application show a grapical representation of each misclassified image.

 If you need a copy of the test data it is available here:

 https://s3.amazonaws.com/h2o-public-test-data/bigdata/laptop/mnist/test.csv.gz